@svelte-put/preprocess-inline-svg GitHub

 npm install --save-dev @svelte-put/preprocess-inline-svg

-Given the following (svelte.config.js)
+Given one of the following setup…

 import inlineSvg from '@svelte-put/preprocess-inline-svg';